‘It’s a worker’s market:’ Why Ohio’s largest minimum wage raise won’t affect most businesses - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — When the new year rang in Sunday morning, a fraction of Ohioans saw an automatic boost in wages soon-to-be owed, as the hourly legal minimum increased from $9.30 to $10.10 for non-tipped workers and from $4.65 to $5.05 for tipped workers.

 Ohio’s minimum hourly wage has been tied to inflation since November 2006, when voters ratified a constitutional amendment mandating that it rise annually with inflation.
 The legal minimum is scheduled to adjust on Jan.
-1 of each year — this year for businesses with annual gross revenue of $372,000 or more — according to the Ohio Department of Commerce.Bojangles to break ground in Hilliard
+1 of each year — this year for businesses with annual gross revenue of $372,000 or more — according to the Ohio Department of Commerce.Local business owner talks minimum wage increase

 In 2023, for non-tipped workers, it clocks in at $0.80 more than the year prior — the largest change on record, according to political research organization Policy Matters Ohio.